jshom/story-teller/readme.md

 # Story Teller
 Change the way people perceive information.
 Make the user live in the present.
 This was done by revealing a story through the illusion of someone typing and deleting messages in realtime.
 ## Usage
-To use this, you can edit the myStory variable in config.js.
+To use this, you can edit the config variable in config.js.
 Here is an example
 ``` javascript
 // config.js
 const config = {